-onduras's economic freedom score is 58.6, making its economy the 89th freest in the 2024 Index of Economic Freedom.
-Its rating is essentially unchanged from last year, and Honduras is ranked 20th out of 32 countries in the Americas region.
-The country's economic freedom score is the same as the world average and above the regional average.
-Honduras's economy is considered "mostly unfree" according to the 2024 Index.
+onduras's economic freedom score is 59.6, making its economy the 90th freest in the 2025 Index of Economic Freedom.
+Its rating has increased by 1.0 point from last year, and Honduras is ranked 20th out of 32 countries in the Americas region.
+The country's economic freedom score is lower than the world average and higher than the regional average.
+Honduras's economy is considered "mostly unfree" according to the 2025 Index.

-Broader implementation of deeper institutional reforms remains critical to spurring more dynamic growth and sustainable development throughout the Honduran economy.
+Broader implementation of deeper institutional reforms remains critical to achieving more dynamic growth and sustainable development throughout the Honduran economy.
 Systemic weaknesses persist in the protection of property rights and enforcement of anticorruption measures.
 The judicial system is vulnerable to political influence.
 The regulatory environment continues to evolve, but the pace of reform is sluggish.
 Labor regulations are burdensome and outmoded.
-Much of the labor force is employed in the informal sector.
-The most recent available inflation rate is 9.1 percent.
+Much of the labor force relies on the informal sector for employment.